Infanta Isabel, Countess of Girgenti

-Infanta Isabel of Spain (María Isabel Francisca de Asís Cristina Francisca de Paula Dominga; 20 December 1851 – 22 April 1931), was the eldest daughter of Queen Isabella II of Spain and her husband Francisco de Asís, Duke of Cádiz.
-She was heir presumptive to the Spanish throne from 1851 to 1857 and from 1874 to 1880.
+Infanta Isabel of Spain (María Isabel Francisca de Asís Cristina Francisca de Paula Dominga; 20 December 1851 – 22 April 1931) was the oldest daughter of Queen Isabella II of Spain and her husband Francisco de Asís, Duke of Cádiz.
+She was the heiress presumptive to the Spanish throne from 1851 to 1857 (heiress to her mother Isabella II) and from 1874 to 1880 (heiress to her younger brother Alfonso XII).
 She was given the title Princess of Asturias, which is reserved for the heir to the Spanish crown.
 In 1868, she married Prince Gaetan, Count of Girgenti, a son of King Ferdinand II of the Two Sicilies.
-Gaetan committed suicide three years later.
+Gaetan died by suicide three years later.

 Infanta Isabel was a prominent figure at the Spanish royal court during the reign of her brother King Alfonso XII and during the minority of her nephew King Alfonso XIII.
 She was the most popular member of the Spanish royal family for most of her life.
 After the fall of the monarchy of Alfonso XIII, she refused the offer of officials of the Second Spanish Republic to continue to reside in Spain.
 She died in a matter of days after taking up a new life in exile in France.

 Childhood

 Born at the Royal Palace of Madrid on 20 December 1851, she was the eldest surviving daughter of Queen Isabella II and King Francisco de Asís.
 Her birth was eagerly awaited since her mother had previously given birth to a son who had died within hours.
 In the tumultuous age of Carlist uprisings and sporadic civil war, Isabel was immediately recognized as the heir presumptive to her mother's throne and as such was made Princess of Asturias.

 The child was baptized the day after her birth with the names María Isabel Francisca de Asís.
 The marriage of her parents was unhappy.
 At age sixteen, Queen Isabella II had been married against her will to Francisco de Asis, Duke of Cádiz, who was twice her first cousin.
-The queen, who never overcame the antipathy towards her effeminate husband, found an outlet for her passionate nature taking lovers.
-Historians and biographers attribute Infanta Isabel's paternity to José Ruiz de Arana y Saavedra (1826–1891), a young Spanish aristocratic and military officer.
-Ruiz de Arana was known to the queen from palace's inner circles; his father, the Count of Sevilla La Nueva, was usher to ambassadors.
+The queen, who never overcame the antipathy towards her effeminate husband, found an outlet for her passionate nature, taking lovers.
+Historians and biographers attribute Infanta Isabel's paternity to José Ruiz de Arana y Saavedra (1826–1891), a young Spanish aristocrat and military officer.
+Ruiz de Arana was known to the queen from the palace's inner circles; his father, the Count of Sevilla La Nueva, was usher to ambassadors.
 The relationship between Queen Isabella and Ruiz de Arana lasted from 1851 to 1856.
-It was with some reluctance that King Francisco de Asís recognized Isabel as his daughter as he would do subsequently with all the children Queen Isabella II bore during their troubled marriage.
+It was with some reluctance that King Francisco de Asís recognized Isabel as his daughter, as he would do subsequently with all the children Queen Isabella II bore during their troubled marriage.